Arkh42/LaTeX_magic/Tutorials/README.md

 where
 * *X* is a letter indicating the target audience (see table below),
 * *yyy* is a number (starting from 001) for indexing the tutorial,
-* *short_description* is a short name describing the subject of the tutorials (single underscores must be used between each word).
+* *short_description* is a short title describing the subject of the tutorials (single underscores must be used between each word).

 | Letter  | Description                              |